Tom5521/STBackup/README.md

 - `download`: downloads the application files from the cloud storage service.
 - `init`: initializes and configures the cloud storage service.
 - `rebuild`: rebuilds the program binary file.
+- `link`:Create a link in the root folder of SillyTavern so you don't have to go into the folder to make your backups.
+The input of the commands is the same, but now you can do it from the SillyTavern folder.

 ### Options
 - `name-of-remote.txt`: specifies the name of the cloud storage service.